Shresthakhya7/movie-recommendation-system/README.md

-Movie recommendation using collaborative filtering with cosine similarity and pearson correlation coefficient.
+Movie recommendation system using collaborative filtering with cosine similarity and pearson correlation coefficient.